Muscle Shoals Rhythm Section: Swampers session approach

 In Hall's autobiography, he said Pickett suggested singing the count off, "one, two, three".
 Wexler told a different story and stated, "After dozens of abortive attempts, I came up with an idea.
 'Sing the counts, Wilson', I suggested.
 'Make the counts part of the intro' ".
 Hall said that was crazy—who ever heard of singing a count off?
 Pickett said, "let me show you," and got the horn players (Wayne Jackson, Charlie Chalmers, Andrew Love and Floyd Newman) to hit a chord.

-The now-famous bass lick that followed was actually a second count off and took trials by three bass players to find something extraordinary.
+The bass lick that followed was actually a second count off and took trials by three bass players.
 Moman suggested they allow Tommy Cogbill (guitar player) to switch to bass and give it a try.
-Cogbill put Vaseline on his fingertips and delivered the lick they had been hoping for.
+Cogbill put Vaseline on his fingertips and delivered the lick.

 Since they were recording in mono on one track, all had to now play it correctly from start to finish.
 If anyone missed his part, they all would have had to do the entire song from the beginning, and repetition often loses a song's excitement, due to fatigue.
 Hall said, "everybody looked at each other like, 'If you miss this, man, you're dead'."
 When they succeeded, there were high fives all around the studio.
 Hall said, "When you hear that record today, you can tell that everybody was feeding off the enthusiasm of everybody else in that room".